librecaptcha/lc-core/README.md

 ```
 curl -d '{"media":"image/png","level":"easy","input_type":"text"}' localhost:8888/v1/captcha
 ```
+This should return an id that can be used in further API calls.
+The API endpoints are described below.

 ## Configuration
 If a `config.json` file is not present in the `data/` folder, the app creates one, and this can be modified